Learning in Matching Games with Bandit Feedback: Results

 \section{Results}

-We now show that Algorithm~\ref{alg:ucb_algo} gradually leads the agents to converge toward matchings equilibrium.
-In particular, we prove that the cumulative matching instability incurred over time grows sublinearly with the horizon \( T \).
+We now show that the self-play approach outlined in Algorithm~\ref{alg:ucb_algo} gradually guides the agents toward a matching equilibrium.
+In particular, our theorem states that the cumulative matching instability incurred over time grows sublinearly with the horizon \(T\).
+The proof is provided in the Appendix.

 \begin{theorem} Let $\mid \setPlayer \mid = \carP$, $\mid \setArms \mid = \carA$, $\mid \rowSetAction \mid = \carI$ and $\mid \columnSetAction \mid = \carJ$.
 When Algorithm~\ref{alg:ucb_algo} is run with parameter $\delta= 1/(4 T^2 \carP^2\carA^2\carI \carJ)$, the expected regret $R_T$ under horizon $T$ is bounded by: